akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 discovering the Breach but is not required to notify CE of the names of the individuals affected.

-d\.
+d.
 BA is not an agent of CE.

-e\. *BA’s Agents*: If BA uses a subcontractor or agent to provide services under this BAA, and the subcontractor or agent creates, receives, maintains, or transmits CE’s PHI, the subcontractor or agent shall sign an agreement with BA containing substantially the same
+e. *BA’s Agents*: If BA uses a subcontractor or agent to provide services under this BAA, and the subcontractor or agent creates, receives, maintains, or transmits CE’s PHI, the subcontractor or agent shall sign an agreement with BA containing substantially the same